 For cyber-attack prevention, this free tool is a great addition to credit union cybersecurity programs, whether you build your own or use a third-party solution.

-Members of credit unions switch from traditional banks to experience an increase of personalized customer service, security, and trust.
+Members of credit unions switch from traditional banks to experience an increase in personalized customer service, security, and trust.
 Online security is a key component of trust as members continue to lean toward digital products and processes.

 As part of maintaining compliance, security monitoring is key in protecting your members’ information.
 By consistently following these three steps you can prevent future cyber-attacks.